Mr. Right Again for Her

 “Pretty sure they’re engaged now,” Thea muttered.
 She started typing on her keyboard again.

 “Who?”
-Tess blinked at her assistant’s sudden contribution to the conversation.
+Lacey blinked at her assistant’s sudden contribution to the conversation.

 “Devlin Cassidy proposed to Julia Benson, owner and operator of the all-new Twin Canyons Park and racetrack you’re so excited about.
 It was all over the news.”
 Thea continued typing.

 “Wow!”
-Tess stared at her assistant.
+Lacey stared at her assistant.
 “As usual, you are the queen of valuable information.
-That’s why I can’t make this trip without you.”
+Yet another reason why I can’t possibly make this trip without you.”

 “Yes, you can.”

 “Omigosh, Thea!
 To borrow one of your favorite phrases, quit making me spell everything out for you.
-I want to land a date with Emerson Cassidy, and I need your help to make that happen!”
-Tess’s voice rose to a near shriek of excitement.
+I want to land a date with Emerson Cassidy, and I need your help making it happen!”
+Lacey’s voice rose to a near shriek of excitement.

 Thea abruptly rolled back her office chair and stood.
 Stalking around the desk, she faced her boss.
 “Maybe I heard wrong.
 You’re saying Miss Texas needs this?”
 With an irritated wave at her simple outfit, she added, “Me?”